Skip to content

 Functional integration tests with Turbine

 This is our recommended way for testing FlowReduxStateMachine.
 For this we need Turbine.
-Turbine is a library that makes testing Flow from Kotlin coroutine much easier.
+Turbine is a library that makes testing a Flow from Kotlin coroutines much easier.

-Let’s say we want to test our ItemListStateMachine.
-With turbine we can do that step by ste quite easily:
+Let’s say we want to test our ItemListStateMachineFactory.
+With Turbine we can do that step by step quite easily:

 import kotlinx.coroutines.test.runTest